Start Ups: Recruiting & Retaining Top Talent

 Most people in the Digital industry struggle to correlate Recruitment Services with Start Ups – tight cash flow, founders who view their startup akin to a newborn baby, and an ever changing list of staffing needs.

 For most start ups, the recruitment and retention ‘piece’ is a nightmare.
 Speaking to start up founders, I often hear that finding the right talent, retaining them from poachers and motivating and managing the unique personality that will thrive within a start up is a delicate balance and one of his greatest concerns in scaling their business.
 Many note that if that ‘piece’ could be taken off their hands and managed by a pro, they could get on with their true passion and get back to the ‘why’ behind the business.

 What many start up founders don’t realise is that recruiters who are passionate about the industry also want to buy into that journey and are flexible on fees, services and are happy to provide support and advice if they know they will be a valued recruitment partner in the future when that cool start up becomes a scale up and paying recruitment fees becomes a price worth paying for the very best, hard to find talent.

 - Hire for attitude, not ability.
-Tenacity,?loyalty and?loyalty?for your start up?will go much further?than an immaculate resume and blue chip experience.
-There are many untapped student associations, or individuals who?want to take their transferrable skills and apply it to your startup if only they had the chance.
+Tenacity, loyalty and passion will go much further than an immaculate resume and blue chip experience.
+There are many untapped student associations, or individuals who want to take their transferrable skills and apply it to your startup if only they had the chance.